ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Connection Refused Errors
 +++++++++++++++++++++++++
-When you communicate with the WinRM service on the host you can encounter some problems.
+When you communicate with the WinRM service on the host you may encounter some problems.
 Check the following to help with the troubleshooting:

 * The WinRM service is up and running on the host.
 Use the ``(Get-Service -Name winrm).Status`` command to get the status of the service.
 * The host firewall is allowing traffic over the WinRM port.
 By default, this is ``5985`` for HTTP and ``5986`` for HTTPS.